inference-labs-inc/dsperse/docs/arc42.md

   ![Circuit Design Overview](images/circuit_design_overview.jpg)
   *The neural network’s input witness is processed, and as the inference flows through each vertical layer, a circuit and corresponding proof are generated.
-Each circuitized vertical layer will have its own input witness, allowing computations to be performed independently on separate machines with smaller lookup tables. credit: @HudsonGraeme for image*
+Each compiled vertical layer will have its own input witness, allowing computations to be performed independently on separate machines with smaller lookup tables. credit: @HudsonGraeme for image*

 ---